-The Leicester Longwool is listed as critically rare by the Livestock Conservancy (formerly, the American Livestock Breeds Conservancy).
+The Leicester Longwool is listed as threatened by the Livestock Conservancy.
 The Leicester Longwool Sheep Breeders Association was founded to improve and enhance the breed of Leicester Longwool Sheep and to promote the interests of the Leicester Longwool Sheep Breeders.

 The philosophy of genetic conservation is based on the desire to maintain the current stock as purebred.
 Different breeds were developed for different purposes.
 Keeping a variety of breeds is the best way to ensure that the qualities that we may need remain available.
 A rare breed should not be forced to meet current fashionable standards but should be promoted for its own unique and irreplaceable characteristics.
 The conservation of a rare breed is not only for preservation but for the possible future utilization of its unique characteristics.

 Characteristics and Fleece